 We consider it relevant to incorporate aspects of historical order to explain the distant aspects of a process of relocation of investment and ongoing trade diversification, in the face of current trends of nationalist protectionism in the Asia Pacific region.

 According to economic history, to understand the genesis of international trade, it is necessary to go back to the XII and XIII centuries, when free regional trade arose in the cities of the Mediterranean and the Baltic Sea.
-In Italy, towards the XIV-XV centuries there was a rapid development of commercial capital.
-The accelerated trade between cities like Milan, Genoa, and Florence gave place to economic conditions of commerce that began to spread to other cities, such as Bremen, Hamburg and Lubeck propitiating the emergence of capitalism.
+In Italy, towards the XIV-XV centuries, there was a rapid development of commercial capital.
+The accelerated trade between cities like Milan, Genoa, and Florence gave place to economic conditions of commerce that began to spread to other cities, such as Bremen, Hamburg, and Lubeck, propitiating the emergence of capitalism.
 Thus, we cannot think of this economic system without the presence of trade.
 Later, with the great discoveries of the time, in the XVI century Spain was positioned as a world power that, despite its conquests in America (Mexico and Peru), "... continued to be a feudal country, with borders and customs between its different regions, where there was no common internal market and the exchange between cities was very limited."
 (Karataev et al., 1964).

 Under Spanish rule, Holland was one of that countries that achieved greater development.
 In 1609, the Bank of Amsterdam was founded; it played an important role in shaping capitalism.
 Consequently, by the XVIII century, Holland was the model capitalist nation.
 However, as its domestic industry was insufficiently developed to meet the demands of its colonies, particularly in Asia, the global capitalism led by England took place (Karataev, et al., 1964).